adscorp100/mdhomecarebuild/src/content/blog/what-makes-a-truly-great-disability-support-worker-australia.md

 ### What's the difference between support from an agency vs. an independent support worker?
 Agency-employed support workers operate within established organizational systems, with supervision, mandatory training, backup staff coverage, and comprehensive insurance.
 Agencies handle all payroll, taxes, superannuation, and worker entitlements, but typically charge higher hourly rates to cover these overheads.
 Independent support workers (engaged directly or through platforms like Mable) often offer more flexibility, continuity with a single worker, potentially lower hourly rates, and more personalized service less constrained by agency policies.
 However, you'll typically have more responsibility for vetting, training, managing, scheduling, and ensuring appropriate insurance coverage.
 Each model suits different needs: agencies may be preferable for complex support requiring clinical oversight, while independent workers might better suit those prioritizing relationship continuity and flexibility.
 Many participants successfully use a blend of both approaches.

+If you are considering becoming a support worker, it's also worth reading about the [lifestyle and challenges of the role](/blog/is-being-a-support-worker-worth-it-in-2025-pay-lifestyle-and-challenges) to ensure it's the right fit for you.